gadieichhorn/blog-gdpr-vertx/README.md

 Check the log to see the inner process of message flow through the system.

+## Cipher
+The encryption and decryption of messages is performed in two steps.

+The RSA key pair is generated per user and stored in the user profile in MongoDB

+### Step 1

+Messages encrypted using DES Symetric key. this is because the RSA encryption is limited by content size and can only do messages based on the key size.
+DES Symteric is not limited.
+The encrypted message is saved into the message body

+### Step 2

+The symmetric key (used in step 1) is encrypted using the user public key.
+The encrypted symmetric key is saved into the message.
+Messages is pushed to Kafka queue.

+## Wish to be forgotten

+When a user private key is removed, any messages in the queue encrypted with the user key are not accessible anymore.
+Because each message is encrypted with a different symmetric key, even if one message key was discovered none of the other messages are jeopardised.

 ## Technologies

 Ths demo uses few technologies to accomplish the workflow